 It is the policy of the campus to foster a spirit of free inquiry and to encourage the timely discussion of the broad range of issues which concern our nation, provided that the views expressed are stated openly and are subject to critical evaluation.
 Within our prevailing standards of decency and honesty, this policy will be construed to mean that no topic is too controversial for intelligent discussion on the campus.
 Restraints on free inquiry should be held to that minimum which is consistent with preserving an organized society in which change is accomplished by peaceful democratic means.

-To this end, a registered student organization, after consulting with and prior approval of its faculty advisor, may invite guest speakers to the campus to address meetings, subject to the following provisions:
+After consulting with and prior approval of its faculty advisor, then, a registered student organization may invite guest speakers to the campus to address meetings subject to the following provisions:

 a.
 Sponsorship must be by a registered student organization.

 b.
 Proper arrangements for the use of college facilities must be made.